 Goodwill is measured at cost less any accumulated impairment losses.
 Goodwill is not amortised, instead goodwill is reviewed for impairment annually or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.
 Goodwill acquired is allocated to each of the cash-generating units expected to benefit from the combination's synergies.
-Impairment is determined by assessing the recoverable amount of the cash-generating unit to which the goodwill relates.
-Where the recoverable amount of the cash-generating unit is less than the carrying amount, an impairment loss is recognised.
+Impairment is determined by assessing the recoverable amount of the cash-generating unit is less than the carrying amount, an impairment loss is recognised.
 Impairment losses for goodwill are not subsequently reversed.